renners7777/100-days-of-code/log.md

 #Days 4 and 5 of #100DaysOfCode:
 Watched Class02 of #100Devs from
 @leonnoel.
 Enjoyable class learning html and designing chocolate brownie page!
 Today I am learning to learn using coursera website.

+Day 6 of #100DaysOfCode.
+I have been Learning to Learn on Coursera specifically covering concepts such as chunking, retrieval practice, overlearning, interleaving, active recall, spaced repetition and so on.
+Using Anki for spaced repetition.

 **Link(s) to work**
 https://codepen.io/renners7777/pen/ExQPdoE - freecode camp survey form not completed yet!